NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/hardhat-runtime-environment.md

 ## Overview

-The Hardhat Runtime Environment, or HRE for short, is an object containing all the functionality that Hardhat exposes when running a task or test.
+The Hardhat Runtime Environment, or HRE for short, is an object containing all the functionality that Hardhat exposes when running a task, test or script.
 In reality, Hardhat _is_ the HRE.

 When you require Hardhat (`const hardhat = require("hardhat")`) you're getting an instance of the HRE.

 During initialization, the Hardhat configuration file essentially constructs a list of things to be added to the HRE.
 This includes tasks, configs and plugins.
-Then when tasks or tests run, the HRE is always present and available to access anything that is contained in it.
+Then when tasks, tests or scripts run, the HRE is always present and available to access anything that is contained in it.

 The HRE has a role of centralizing coordination across all Hardhat components.
 This architecture allows for plugins to inject functionality that becomes available everywhere the HRE is accessible.